14 Jun 64%

-“Well, I’m Tia and I have to tell you that this is really weird… “ she replied in an unusually rough and throaty voice after an uncomfortably long pause, “You seem like a nice and harmless enough guy to not freak out and kick you in the balls (I didn’t know whether to feel complimented or offended by this questionable characterisation), but I am not in the habit of paying for strangers’ rides, you know… Let me think…”
+“Well, I’m Tia and I have to tell you that this is really weird… “ she replied in an unusually rough and throaty voice after an uncomfortably long pause, “You seem like a nice and harmless enough guy to not freak out and kick you in the balls (I didn’t know whether to feel complimented or offended by this questionable characterisation), but I don’t usually pay for random guy’s rides, you know… Let me think…”

 Ok, that could have been worse.
 I should consider myself lucky she didn’t just say “no” and switched seats to get as far away from me as the bus accomodations permitted.
 There was tension in her voice, even a bit of anger I think, but directed inwards, if you know what I mean.
 It’s like she was trying to be cool and “whatever” but was annoyed with herself for feeling weirded out and uncomfortable.

-“OK, you know what?” she said, having apparently settled the internal argument, “I don’t feel right about giving you money, but if you’re going in the same direction I am – you can walk with me through the gates.
-They are fully automated and made by the lowest bidder, so not very effective.
-I’ve seen people walk through together.
-With recent minimum wage increases it’s too expensive to keep an attendant on duty to keep an eye on those things.
-Apparently it’s too expensive to hire any people now,” she said bitterly; there sure was some personal experience there.
-She continued, “So all gates are automated, the trains are automated, janitors are automated, even rats in the tunnels are automated – I’m not kidding, you should see those maintenance micro-bots after a month in the tunnels.
-Ha, even most passengers look like they are automated too.
+“OK, you know what?” she said, having apparently settled the internal argument, “I don’t feel right about giving you money, and sorry, I won’t give you my phone just to tap you through.
+I don’t know you and it has all my stuff.
+But if you’re going in the same direction I am – you can walk with me through the gates.
+They are made by the lowest bidder, so not very effective.
+A bit too high to jump over, but I’ve seen people walk through together.
+There’s no one on duty to keep an eye on those things.
+And no enforcement, despite scary posters.
+Apparently it’s too expensive to hire people now,” she said bitterly; there sure was some personal experience there.
+She continued, “So all gates are automated, the trains are automated, janitors are automated, even rats in the tunnels are automated – I’m not kidding, you should see those maintenance micro-bots in the tunnels.
+Even most passengers look like they are automated too.
 Sure, nobody would mind.
 So if you want to get through the gate with me, you just have to keep really close, it should work.
 And if you get caught – it’s your problem and I don’t know you.
 All right?”

 She obviously didn’t have any problems with lying.
 But I guess that way she just got out of the moral dilemma of either potentially being a victim of a scam of some sort, or feeling guilty for not helping someone in need when she could.